dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 - Ample line bundles

 Pseudoautomorphisms: Birational map that is an isomorphism in codimension 1.
-(Can only happen in $\dim > 3$)
+(Can only happen in $\dim > 3$).

+Specific counterexample: obtain a divisor as the largest eigenvalue of a pullback map (theorem that the largest is real, all complex are smaller in modulus).